MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * An .mp4 video file that plays in your browser or REST client.
 You can save the file by manually downloading it either from your browser or from a REST client such as Postman.

+### GetVideoRecordingsList

+Obtains a list of filenames for each video recording saved to Misty's local storage.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** This command only returns a list of the video recordings that Misty has created.
+This list does not include user-uploaded video files.
+User-uploaded video assets appear in the response for the [`GetVideoList`](./#GetVideoList) command.
+{{box op="end"}}

+Endpoint: GET &lt;robot-ip-address&gt;/api/videos/recordings/list

+Parameters

+* None

+Return Values

+* result (array) - A comma-separated list of filenames for each video recording saved to Misty's local storage.
+Filenames do not include the file type extension.
+Misty saves all video recordings as `.mp4` files.

 ### ForgetFaces

 Removes records of trained faces from Misty's memory.